AndrewDongminYoo/docs-trunk-io-ko/check/configuration/ignoring-issues-and-files.md

----
-description: >-
+# Ignoring Issues and Files

 How to tell a Trunk Check linter to ignore certain issues or entire groups of files.
----

-# Ignoring Issues and Files

 ## Ignoring parts of a file